 All children in each class follow a broad, balanced and integrated curriculum based on the National Curriculum.

-Core subjects are English, Mathematics, Science, ICT (Information and communication technology) and Religious Education.
+Core subjects are English, Mathematics, Science, Computing and Religious Education.
 Foundation subjects are History, Geography, Design and Technology, Art, Music, Physical Education and PSHE (Personal, social and health education).
 Citizenship comes into a number of these areas but is also promoted in the way we run the school (Courtland Code, School Council, assemblies).

 The Reception class follows the Early Years Foundation Stage curriculum and information about this is in our booklet for Reception Parents.

 The three main areas of the English Curriculum are Speaking and Listening, Reading and Writing.
-This is based on the National Literacy Framework.
+This is based on the National Curriculum.

 Your child will be encouraged to be a good listener and to express himself or herself clearly and confidently.
 Your child will read daily for information and pleasure.
 Books and reading materials are displayed throughout our School in classes, libraries and corridors.
 Children are taught to write in a variety of ways for a variety of purposes and different audiences.

 To log on to our Library website use the link below:

 Children learn mathematics in a variety of ways, for example, through practical work, discussions, problem solving, investigation and practising skills and routines.

 The mathematics curriculum is based on the National Curriculum.
 A range of resources are used to support learning.

 Our aim is for your child to be numerate, to enjoy mathematics and have a good understanding of mathematical ideas with a range of skills and knowledge that can be used confidently in any situation.